tobiadiks/ScrunchJS/readme.md

 # Scrunch

-Scrunch is an intelligent image resizer that compresses images to meet specified size and quality constraints.
+Scrunch is an extremely efficient image resizer that compresses images to meet specified size and quality constraints.

 ## Table of Contents